 Putting Up Holiday Decorations Early Makes You More Neighborly

-We decorate early for Christmas at our house and have for 30 years.
+We have been decorating early for Christmas at our house for 30 years.
 I get our outdoor lights ready to be turned on the day after Thanksgiving.

 Next year, I need to start even earlier.